 Lists and Keys

-Every React component can be passed a special prop called the key.
+Every React component can be passed a special prop called the key

-React uses this key to determine the rendered element's identity.
+to determine the rendered element's identity.

 Understanding element identity is critical for performance and minimizing native UI manipulation.
 For example, if the first element in a list of thousands should no longer be rendered, React needs some way to detect this.
 Instead of re-rendering thousands of elements, React can remove a single native view for the first element, which is much more efficient.